oasis-tcs/dps/contributions/dpkemp/docs/im-summary.md

 The information model defines how to translate a message from any format to another and back without loss.
 Describing how this is accomplished requires some common terminology:

-1. **Class:** a blueprint or template for creating objects.
-It defines the characteristics (variable datatype) and behaviors (functions or methods) that objects of that class will possess.
+1. **Class:** a blueprint or template for creating objects within a process.
+It defines the characteristics (data type) and behaviors (functions or methods) that objects of that class will possess.
 2. **Object:** an instance of a class.
 3. **Datatype:** a classification that specifies the set of values a variable of that type can hold and the comparison relationships between those values.